BINF3101-yohe/Lab3_denovo-assembly-part-1/README.md

 <img src="https://github.com/BINF-3101/denovo-assembly-part-1/assets/47755288/3440db16-5673-427f-8c59-57929617d8bc" width="400">

 I have chosen to do the tutorial with SRR6475892 (_Blastobotrys americana_).
 This means **you cannot choose SRR6475892**.
-This also means whenever you see SRR6475892 in the commands you will replace it with your own genome identifier.
+This also means **whenever you see SRR6475892 in the commands you will replace it with your own genome identifier**.
 &nbsp;
 ## LQ1
 **What is the name of the species you chose?**